williamlewis/autodesk-revit-tools/Categorize Views & Sheets (pyRevit Add-In)/README.md

 File content such as sheeted drawings and working views should remain sorted and separated by company.

-This tool populates a shared parameter value which is used as a criteria for sorting within the Project Browser, based on project file template.
+This tool populates a shared parameter value which is used as a criteria for sorting within the Project Browser, based on a project file template.

 <br/>